nordic-institute/X-Road/doc/Manuals/ig-ss_x-road_v6_security_server_installation_guide_for_ubuntu.md

 | ![European Union / European Regional Development Fund / Investing in your future](img/eu_rdf_75_en.png "Documents that are tagged with EU/SF logos must keep the logos until 1.1.2022, if it has not stated otherwise in the documentation.
 If new documentation is created  using EU/SF resources the logos must be tagged appropriately so that the deadline for logos could be found.") |
 | -------------------------: |

-# Security Server Installation Guide
+# Security Server Installation Guide for Ubuntu

 **X-ROAD 6**

-Version: 2.14
+Version: 2.15
 Doc.
 ID: IG-SS

 ---